aserowy/thebook/docs/concepts/write_concepts.md

 ## Step by step

-In our example we write a concept to document microservices.
+In our example we write a concept to document a microservices architecture.
 In the first step we write the motivation why the concept was created in the first place.

 > "Documentation is often an uninvited guest to developers.
 In order to increase the acceptance of up-to-date documentation, we provide a slightly weighty way to capture these systems..."

 After the motivation, we present in our concept how exactly the documentation is structured and which content elements we should describe.
 In addition, background and terminology are described and specified here as well.

 Next comes the "How to".
-In this section we will then build up a documentation about an exemplary micro service.
-We describe how the microservice that is to be described looks like and then go step by step through the individual structures that were defined and explained in the previous step.
+In this section we will then build up a documentation about an exemplary microservices architecture.
+We describe how the architecture that is to be described looks like and then go step by step through the individual structures that were defined and explained in the previous step.

 In the last step, we then write about related topics and alternative solutions, such as how decisions can be written and filed differently like ADR (Architecture Decision Record).